damianhakert/damianhakert.github.io/source/license-faq/index.html.md

 ### The True-Up model seems complicated, can you illustrate?

-Under the true-up model you pay 50% of the annual cost of a license upon your renewal for the maximum number of users added during the year and you renew for that same amount of users or higher.
+Under the true-up model you pay 50% of the annual cost of a license upon your renewal for the historical maximum number of users added during the year and you renew for that same amount of users or higher.
 Example, if you have 100 active users today, you should purchase a 100 user subscription.
 Suppose that when you renew next year you have added 300 users during the year (200 additonal users).
 When you renew you pay for the maximum user count, 300, and you also pay half a year for the additional 200 users that you added during the year.
 For Customers that have pre-paid all Fees